Mohammedzeheer/MernPractise-/Notes/React.md

 _____________
   render prop refers to a technique for sharing code between React components using a prop whose value is a function
 ----------------------------------------------------------------------------------------------------------

 BATCHING
 ________

+   Batching in React is a technique that groups multiple state updates into a single re-render.
+   This can improve performance by reducing the number of times the DOM needs to be updated.

    React uses batching to group state updates within event handlers and inbuilt hooks.

 ----------------------------------------------------------------------------------------------------------